SD School for the Blind & Visually Impaired - Questions & Answers

-"Orientation" is understanding one's relationship to the environment.
-"Mobility" refers to the skills required to move from one place to another independently and safely.
+“Orientation” is understanding one’s relationship to the environment.
+“Mobility” refers to the skills required to move from one place to another independently and safely.
 Independent mobility makes it possible for blind people to travel to work and take part in community activities.
-O & M is taught by Certified Orientation and Mobility Specialists® who have completed a university program and are nationally certified.
+Orientation & Mobility (O&M) is taught by Certified Orientation and Mobility Specialists® who have completed a university program and are nationally certified.

 "What local organizations are involved with the school?"

 The Aberdeen Lions and Lioness Clubs have been actively involved with the school since the early 1960s.
-They host an annual "back-to-school" picnic, pancake feed, and Christmas party.
-They also make donations to support special activities or student needs.
+They host an annual "back-to-school" picnic and Christmas party.
+They also make annual donations to support special activities or student needs.

 The South Dakota Foundation for the Blind and Visually Impaired uses donations to provide low vision aids, recreational opportunities, and meet emergency needs of blind, deaf-blind, and visually impaired students statewide.
 The Foundation has supported recreational activities such as ski trips, educational materials for the Outreach Vision Consultants, magnifiers for the Low Vision Program, school field trips, and parent group activities.
 The Foundation also publishes the school’s newspaper, The Pioneer.